Korsani/shaped-pwgen/README.md

 You can specify length, number, and more (or less) secure passwords:

 	$ ./spwgen 128		# 128 char long
-	$ ./spwgen -n 128	# same, but password contain only char 0 to 9
+	$ ./spwgen -n 128	# same, but password contain only numbers 0 to 9
 	$ ./spwgen -s		# give me some special chars
 	$ ./spwgen -s -12	# give me only 12, but secured
 	$ ./spwgen -f		# a full screen height of passwords